rohitkunnath/custom_dwa_ros2/README.md

 2️⃣ Send a Navigation Goal

-In RViz2, use the “Nav2 Goal” tool to click on a destination point.
+In RViz2, use the “2D Goal Pose” tool to click on a destination point.
 Your TurtleBot3 will start navigating toward the goal using the Custom DWA Planner.

 🧪 Verification

     Observe the robot in Gazebo avoiding obstacles and moving toward the goal.